samtalks/how-tos/wordpress-social-pt-3.md

 If you make the above mistake, refer to [this wordpress doc](http://codex.wordpress.org/Changing_The_Site_URL) to fix the solution from within the database.
 Fixing it from wp-config.php file is only a temporary solution.

+### Restoring from a snapshot

+You can restore from snapshots.
+If you do, keep in mind that doing this